Economy of the European Union

 The economy of the European Union is the joint economy of the member states of the European Union (EU).
-It is the third largest economy in the world in nominal terms, after the United States and China, and the third one in purchasing power parity (PPP) terms, after China and the United States.
-The European Union's GDP estimated to be around $16.6 trillion (nominal) in 2022 representing around one sixth of the global economy.
-Germany has by far the biggest national GDP of all EU countries, followed by France and Italy as number 2 and 3.
+It is the second largest economy in the world in nominal terms, after the United States, and the third largest at purchasing power parity (PPP), after China and the US.
+The European Union's GDP is estimated to be $19.99 trillion (nominal) in 2025 or $29.18 trillion (PPP), representing around one-sixth of the global economy.
+Germany, France and Italy are the three largest economies in the European Union, accounting for approximately 51.9% of the EU's total GDP.
+Germany contributes 23.7%, while France accounts for 16.1% and Italy for 12.1%.
+In 2023, the social welfare expenditure of the European Union (EU) as a whole was 26.8% of its GDP.